harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 ---
 #### **Service**
-- **Journal reviewer** for Physical Review Letters, Physical Review A, IEEE Transactions on Information Theory, and Annalen der Physik
+- **Journal reviewer** for Physical Review Letters, Physical Review A, Physical Review Applied, IEEE Transactions on Information Theory, and Annalen der Physik
 - **Conference reviewer** for QTML 2025
 - **Selection committee member** for the Quantum Internship Program (2024, 2025), hosted by the Korea Quantum Industry Center and the National Information Society Agency